New Billionaires Set to Join Dangote, Others as FG Begins Screening Bidders for 2024 Oil Block

 According to reports, two of the blocks are located in the Bida Basin, while 29 are located in the Niger Delta.

-At the moment, The Punch reported that the exercise is at the technical and commercial Bid phase for data access, data purchase, evaluation, bid preparation and submission.
+At the moment, The Punch reported that the exercise is in the technical and commercial Bid phase for data access, data purchase, evaluation, bid preparation and submission.
 This is expected to last until November 29, 2024.

 “Currently, the licence round is the Technical and Commercial Bid Phase for Data Access, Data Purchase, Evaluation, Bid Preparation and Submission which is expected to last until 29th November 2024.
 Thereafter, the Technical Bids will be evaluated and qualified technical companies will be notified on or by 9th December 2024 for submission of commercial bids,” the commission stated.